Monkeith/Monkeith/README.md

 ## Ofa 👋
-Electrical Engineering
+Electrical Engineering.

-Interested in Embedded Systems
+Interested in Embedded Systems.
 <!--
 **Monkeith/Monkeith** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.